 That was just the brief historical info about Armenia, if you are interested in more detailed information you'll need to travel around the country with an experienced guide.
 Try to find some relable tour operators that will arrange a high quality journey for you.
 May be here you will be able to find some options that will be suitable for you - araratour.com.

 Top Tourist AttractionsArmenia is often described as a museum on the open air.
-Almost all popular and important attractions are associated with the religion like ancient monasteries, churches, and holy places.
+Almost all popular and important attractions are associated with religion such as ancient monasteries, churches, and holy places.
+In fact, if you spend three days in Armenia, then you'll most likely end up seeing many of these stunningly beautiful places.
 Yet in the great list of Christian churches, there is a single piece of a pagan temple that has not been demolished.
 Garni temple is built in the classic Greek style and looks like a small copy of famous Parthenon in Athens.
 The temple to sun god Mithra is a unique architectural masterpiece that presents the high level of development of civilization.

 One of the most impressing and mystic places in Armenia is Karahunj, so-called Armenian Stonehenge.
 The stone monument presents more than a hundred symmetrically placed stones.
 Most of them have perfectly polished holes at the top.
 There are many theories about the origin and the purpose of the stone monument.
 There is a theory that it is an observatory of 5th century BC.
 There is another theory that proves Karahunj is older than Stonehenge and is part of the group of similar monuments spread across the world.

 Among the most important Christian monasteries to be visited is Mother See of Holy Etchmiadzin, the first church built right after the adoption of Christianity.
 In the museum of Etchmiadzin are kept priceless relicts like the piece of Noah's Ark and the spear that pierced Christ.